Code-Institute-Submissions/wakey001-Endless-Rock-Paper-Scissors_FebResub/README.md

   * The Game Choices
-    * The game includes clear instructions in the footer and a clear choice of buttons to push .
-These being rock, paper or scissors and are interactive that the user clicks.
-These have the syled to give a 3d effect when hovered as well as the cursor changing to a pointer.
+    * The game includes clear instructions in the footer and a clear choice of buttons to push.
+These are rock, paper or scissors and are interactive that the user clicks.
+These have the styled to give a 3d effect when hovered over as well as the cursor transforming to a pointer.

     ![Interactive Buttons](https://user-images.githubusercontent.com/83303996/139327196-08eec25b-186a-4ab5-8df1-b8d3a48ceafb.PNG)

   * The Game Results
     * The winner is announced to the user under the interactive buttons.
-    * The score is updated for either the user or computer depending who wins.
+    * The score is updated for either the user or computer depending on who wins.
     * The winner and scoreboard are clear for the user to understand.

      ![Scoreboard and Results](https://user-images.githubusercontent.com/83303996/139327289-2ed2c1da-ad25-4716-8e34-965e268a06dd.PNG)

   * Player and computer Images
-    * These have a standard image with a battlestance that is mirrored for the computer ,this gives the game a playful but serious feel.
+    * These have a standard image with a battle stance that is mirrored for the computer, this gives the game a playful but serious feel.
     ![Battle Area](https://user-images.githubusercontent.com/83303996/139559593-12bdb0b9-de5e-439f-8f62-c7e9135f84fb.PNG)

   * Footer